hashobject/blog.hashobject.com/resources/posts/20141027-ukrainian-vs-russian.md

 We used Ukrainian dictionary with *110180* words, Russian dictionary with *170335* words.
 And we found that only **9193** (approximately **8.4%** of all Ukrainian words) have the same transliteration.

 Obviosly after some improvements to the algorithms that number will go up.
+Also some changes might drive those numbers down.
+E.x. word "milk" spelled in both languages using same symbols but they are prononced very different:
+"малако" in Russian and "молоко" in Ukrainian.
 But even at this point I doubt that Ukrainian and Russian languages are super similar (Serbian and Croatian type similar).

 You can find our [code](http://github/hashobject/ukr-vs-rus) on github.